warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 -   **Response Body**: JSON object describing the indexes
 -   **Roles permitted**: \_reader

 When you make a `GET` request to `/db/_index`, you get a list of all indexes in the database.
 In addition to the information available through this API, indexes are also stored in design documents &lt;index-functions&gt;.
 Design documents are regular documents that have an ID starting with `_design/`.
-Design documents can be retrieved and modified in the same way as any other document, although this is not necessary when using Cloudant Query.
+Design documents can be retrieved and modified in the same way as any other document, although this is not necessary when using Mango.

 #### Response body